TheCoder779/Integrated-Research-Project/README.md

-This is a project for the academies of loudoun
+This is a project for the Academies of Loudoun AET Integrated Research Project This is just a game. not meant to mimic anything, just a game.